nktruong/nktruong/README.md

 I am a Philly-based software engineer who is passionate about promoting healthy lifestyles and working on human-centered design.
 I also have been managing a Minecraft community called 🍄 Bityard for over 4 years!

-* 🌈 My pronouns are he, him, and they
+* 🌈 My pronouns are he/him/they
 * 🌊 I have a few side projects: creating a beginner's guide for Git and Netlify, as well as collaborating on building a wiki for the Bityard server
 * 🌱 I am currently learning TailwindCSS to help with app design!

 ## My Tech Stack

-HTML5 / CSS3 / TailwindCSS / JavaScript ES6+ / React / Node.js / Express / MongoDB / Python
+React / Node.js / Express / MongoDB / JavaScript ES6+ / TailwindCSS / CSS3 / HTML5 / Python

 ## Let's Connect